-We will face particular challenges in maintaining and reporting on our internal controls over financial reporting.
+We will face particular challenges in maintaining and reporting on our internal control over financial reporting.

-Section 404 of the Sarbanes-Oxley Act requires that we evaluate and report on our system of internal controls and requires that we have our system of internal controls audited.
+Section 404 of the Sarbanes-Oxley Act requires that we evaluate and report on our system of internal control over financial reporting and requires that we have our internal control over financial reporting audited.
 If we fail to maintain adequate internal controls, we could be subject to regulatory scrutiny, civil or criminal penalties and/or stockholder litigation.
 Any inability to provide reliable financial reports could harm our business and the trading price of our common stock.
 Section 404 of the Sarbanes-Oxley Act also requires that our independent registered public accounting firm report on the effectiveness of the Company's internal control over financial reporting.
-In addition, acquisition targets may not be in compliance with the provisions of the Sarbanes-Oxley Act regarding adequacy of their internal controls.
-The development of the internal controls of any such entity to achieve compliance with the Sarbanes-Oxley Act may increase the time and costs necessary to complete any such acquisition.
+In addition, acquisition targets may not be in compliance with the provisions of the Sarbanes-Oxley Act may increase the time and costs necessary to complete any such acquisition.

-If we identify any material weaknesses or significant deficiencies in our internal controls over financial reporting, we may need to take costly steps to implement improved controls and may be subject to sanctions for failure to comply with the requirements of the Sarbanes-Oxley Act.
+If we identify any material weaknesses or significant deficiencies in our internal control over financial reporting, we may need to take costly steps to implement improved controls and may be subject to sanctions for failure to comply with the requirements of the Sarbanes-Oxley Act.
 Such remedial costs or sanctions could have a material adverse effect on our results of operations and financial condition.
-Further, we would be required to disclose any material weakness in internal controls over financial reporting, and we would receive an adverse opinion on our internal controls over financial reporting from our independent auditors.
+Further, we would be required to disclose any material weakness in internal control over financial reporting, and we would receive an adverse opinion on our internal control over financial reporting from our independent auditors.
 These factors could cause investors to lose confidence in our reported financial information and could have a negative effect on the trading price of our stock.